fleetdm/fleet/handbook/business-operations/security.md

 Here are the steps we take for the recovery process:

-1. If the requester still has access to Slack, they ask for help in *#help-login*.
-If they do not have access to Slack, they can contact their manager or a teammate over the phone via voice or texting, and they will post in *#help-login* for the requester.
+1. If the requester still has access to Slack, they ask for help in `#help-login`.
+If they do not have access to Slack, they can contact their manager or a teammate over the phone via voice or texting, and they will post in `#help-login` for the requester.
 2. A recoverer acknowledges the request in #help-login using the "eyes" emoji 👀.
 3. The recoverer identifies the requester through a live video call.
 * If the recoverer does not know the requester well enough to positively identify them visually, the recoverer can ask a colleague whom they recognize to act as the identifier. **All three must be live on a video call at the same time.**
-*  For example, if the recoverer does not recognize Guillaume but can recognize Zach, they should ask Zach to identify Guillaume.
+*  For example, if the recoverer does not recognize Sam but can recognize Zach, they should ask Zach to identify Sam.
 Using the requester's manager or a direct teammate is recommended, as it increases the chances they frequently see each other on video.
-4. If the recoverer recognizes the requester or has the identity confirmed by the person acting as the identifier, they can perform the recovery and update the thread in *#help-login*.
+4. If the recoverer recognizes the requester or has the identity confirmed by the person acting as the identifier, they can perform the recovery and update the thread in `#help-login`.
-* If the recoverer is not 100% satisfied with identification, they do **NOT** proceed and post to #g-security to engage the security team immediately.
+* If the recoverer is not 100% satisfied with identification, they do **NOT** proceed and post to `#help-manage` to engage the security team immediately.

 ## How we protect end-user devices